Tapiwanashe Makarawu: Early life

-Career
+Biography

-He set a new personal best and national record for the 200 metres in April 2023 when he ran 20.10 seconds in the Texas Tech Corky/Crofoot Shootout.
+Makarawu set a new personal best and national record for the 200 metres in April 2023 when he ran 20.10 seconds in the Texas Tech Corky/Crofoot Shootout.
 This performance saw him break the Zimbabwean national record which was held by Brian Dzingai for almost 2 decades.
 At the same event he lowered his 100m personal best to 10.05 seconds.

-He lowered his best to 19.98 seconds over 200 metres prior to a small injury at the start of the 2023 American summer.
+Makarawu lowered his best to 19.98 seconds over 200 metres prior to a small injury at the start of the 2023 American summer.
 He competed at the 2023 World Athletics Championships in the men’s 200m event in Budapest.
 His heat included United States sprinter Noah Lyles and Jamaica’s Andrew Hudson, and Makarawu came fourth in 20.64s without qualifying for the semi-finals.

-He ran an indoor 200m personal best of 20.29 seconds at the Texas International in Lubbock in January 2024.
+Makarawu ran an indoor 200m personal best of 20.29 seconds at the Texas International in Lubbock in January 2024.
 In April 2024, he lowered his outdoors personal best to 19.93 seconds.

-He competed in the 200m at the 2024 Paris Olympics where he reached the final, placing sixth overall.
+Makarawu competed in the 200m at the 2024 Paris Olympics where he reached the final, placing sixth overall.

-He won the 2025 NCAA Indoor Championships 200 metres title in Virginia Beach, running a time of 20.13 seconds on 15 March 2025.
-In June 2025, he also won the 2025 NCAA Outdoor Championships 200 metres title in Eugene, Oregon in a new national record time of 19.84 seconds to finish ahead of compatriot and fellow fellow Olympian Makanakaishe Charamba.
+Makarawu won the 2025 NCAA Indoor Championships 200 metres title in Virginia Beach, running a time of 20.13 seconds on 15 March 2025.
+In June 2025, he also won the 2025 NCAA Outdoor Championships 200 metres title in Eugene, Oregon in a new national record time of 19.84 seconds to finish ahead of compatriot and fellow Olympian Makanakaishe Charamba.

 In September 2025, he was a finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan, placing seventh overall.

+In Miramar on 4 April 2026, Makarawu ran 14.96 seconds (+1.3) for the 150 metres, finishing second to Kishane Thompson with both times beating the previous world best of Linford Christie in 1994, although faster times have been recorded on a straight track.